rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README.md

 ### Solution Statement

 The user end application will be designed which will be useful to identify the dog breeds.
-To tackle this, we need tp train our model to identiy the dog based on the certain features.
+To tackle this, we need tp train our model to identify the dog based on the certain features.
 The convolutional neural network can be used to train the model and based on the evaluation and performance of the model, an application will be built for the user experience.

 ### Benchmark Model